PlatONnetwork/docs/docs/PlatON经济方案.md

 ## Public Blockchain design principles

 One of the core problems of economics research is the rational allocation of scarce resources.
 The public blockchain is an open, free, and distributed system that everyone can participate in.
-A well-designed economic model can ensure the reasonable allocation of public blockchain resources on the premise of maximizing the interests of participants, and at the same time align the interests of each participant with the overall interests of the public blockchain, so that it can pursue its own economic interests while also Can contribute to the entire blockchain network and ensure that the network can develop steadily for a long time.
+A well-designed economic model can ensure the reasonable allocation of public blockchain resources on the premise of maximizing the interests of participants, and at the same time align the interests of each participant with the overall interests of the public blockchain, so that it can pursue its own economic interests while also can contribute to the entire blockchain network and ensure that the network can develop steadily for a long time.

 Specifically, the economic design of the public blockchain needs to consider the following issues: